 A prosecutor will bring a class B DUI felony charged when the driver has committed a DUI and has four or more prior DUI offenses within the last 10 years.

 If a person has committed a DUI and has previously been convicted of either vehicular homicide while under the influence or vehicular assault while under the influence, it will qualify as a DUI felony.

 What Should I Do If I’ve Been Charged With A DUI In Washington State?

-If you’ve been charged with a DUI while driving in Washington State, contact the VanWa legal team right away.
+If you’ve been charged with a DUI in Washington State, call VaWa Legal for a free consultation right away.

 Our legal team has vast experience in the Washington State court system dealing with DUI cases and can help you mount a case to reduce your license suspension, fees and avoid jail time.

 DUI cases often move quickly, so your best chance is to call us right away to ensure you have the best defense if your case goes to trial.

 Hi, I’m Roger Priest, lead attorney at VanWa Legal PLLC in Vancouver Washington and here today I am here to answer a question that I hear a lot which is, “Can I get my DUI reduced?”
 While it is possible to get your DUI reduced, it is very fact specific depending on your particular case.
 I can say that it is not uncommon in the state of Washington for a first-time DUI offender to sometimes be able to negotiate their DUI case down to a reduced charge of perhaps negligent driving or reckless driving or reckless endangerment.
 Those charges can oftentimes carry less severe penalties because DUI carries a mandatory jail sentence and neither of the other charges require the same.
 They also can help avoid the same length of license suspension cost and overall term of probation depending on your particular facts.
 You may be able to qualify for a reduction so it’s always advisable to talk to an attorney.